 REad the article:

 Trying to get these students to learn feels like pulling teeth!
 Why do I seem to care more about their grades than they do?
 If they’re not interested in learning, why am I even here?
 They just want to talk, talk, talk to their friends while I’m trying to teach.
 It’s so frustrating and makes me want to quit.

 What do you do when you feel discouraged as a teacher?

 This issue has been coming up a lot in our Facebook group.
-(If you’re not in there, you should join here) We have some great resources for this, like our Renew your Joy challenge or our Teach Uplifted course.
+(If you’re not in there, you should join here) We have some great resources to help you stay encouraged, like our Teach Uplifted course.
 But it’s also helpful to talk to a large group of teachers and get their first-hand advice.

 Luckily, we have a very large group of teachers in our Facebook group from various classroom backgrounds who are kind and gracious enough to share their advice.
 Here’s how they answered the question: